 Choose the WIC tab in the <Control><F1> dialog for a list of all WIC codecs installed on your system.

-BluffTitler uses DirectShow to import and export video and audio files.
+BluffTitler uses DirectShow to play video and audio files.
 This means that BluffTitler can use any video and audio format if there's a compatible DirectShow decoder filter (also called a codec or a source filter) installed.

 By default, Windows comes with codecs for the WMV, AVI and MP3 formats.
 For others you might have to install a new codec.